orchid00/2018-10-24-ugent/exercises/python_exercises.md

     - It is recommended that you always use the help to find out more about the new functions before using them

     - Check the function `.info()` with your new variables

+## DataFrames atributes

+No parentesis

+- df.columns
+- df.axes
+- df.dtypes
+- df.shape
+- df.size
+- df.values

+## Data Frames methods

+- df.info()
+- df.describe()
+- df.head()
+- df.tail()

+    Exercise - Americas (2 min)

+    - Read the dataset `gapminder_gdp_americas.csv` (which should be in the same directory as `gapminder_gdp_oceania.csv`) and index by `country` into a variable called `americas`
+    - After reading the data for the Americas, use `help(americas.head)` and `help(americas.tail)` to find out what `DataFrame.head` and `DataFrame.tail` do.

+      - What method call will display the first three rows of this data?
+      - What method call will display the last three columns of this data?
+(Hint: you may need to change your view of the data.)

+    - Display its summary statistics of `americas`

 ## Plotting